 - Intravenous (IV) sedation.
 Wisdom teeth extraction is most commonly performed under intravenous (IV) sedation, during which the patient enters a sleep-like state and has no awareness of the procedure taking place.
-For this type of anesthesia, patients must not have anything to eat or drink (excluding prescription medications with a sip of water) for at least 8 hours before receiving IV sedation — and a responsible adult should be present to drive the patient home after surgery.
+For this type of anesthesia, patients must not have anything to eat or drink (excluding prescription medications with a sip of water) for at least 8 hours before receiving IV sedation — and a responsible adult should be present to drive you home and remain with you for 24 hours after surgery.

 Wisdom Teeth Removal Cost in Grand Rapids, MI